 Grapes Permitted: Champagne can be made from a single grape varietal of Pinot Noir, Pinot Meunier, or Chardonnay, or as a blend (and a few more permitted grapes exist, but those are found in very small quantities).

-If you want to know the intricate details about how Champagne is made, head over to this post for a rundown of the intricate details.
+- If you want to know the intricate details about how Champagne is made, head over to this post for the specifics.
 In the meantime let’s talk Prosecco, and then some of the differences between the two.

 Prosecco is a sparkling wine that comes from the Veneto region in Northern Italy (and also some parts of Friuli-Venezia Giulia region, also in Northern Italy).